ausbernard/machine-learning/courses/x-data-structures/section1/notes.md

 In summation, Linked Lists are great (constant-time) when we add or remove elements from the beginning or the end of the list, but finding elements in a Linked List (even one in which elements are sorted) cannot be optimized like it can in an Array List, so we are stuck with O(n) "find" operations.
 Also, recall that, with Array Lists, we needed to allocate extra space to avoid having to recreate the backing array repeatedly, but because of the dynamic allocation of memory for new nodes in a Linked List, we have no wasted memory here.

 Array-based and Linked data structures are two basic starting points for many more complicated data structures.
 Because one strategy does not entirely dominate the other (i.e., they both have their pros and cons), you must analyze each situation to see which approach would be better.

+Elements in a Linked List must be **sorted**!

+To find an element e in a Skip List, we start our list traversal at head, and we start at the highest layer.